Skip to content

 Building Distributions

-Build your package distributions:
+Build your package distributions from the project root:

 $ uv build